 Navy Federal Credit Union FAQs

 Here are a few of the questions that people ask most frequently about NFCU:

 Is Navy Federal Credit Union better than USAA?

 It depends on what kind of banking product you're looking for.
-Currently, NFCU's interest rates are slightly better, but only USAA offers a checking account that earn rewards on debit card transactions.
+Currently, NFCU's rates are slightly better, but only USAA offers a checking account that earn rewards on debit card transactions.

 Can you use Zelle with Navy Federal?